cockroachdb/docs/deploy-cockroachdb-on-google-cloud-platform.md

 This page shows you how to manually deploy a multi-node CockroachDB cluster on Google Cloud Platform's Compute Engine (GCE).

-If you plan to use CockroachDB in production, we recommend using a secure cluster *(documented here)*.
+If you plan to use CockroachDB in production, we recommend using a secure cluster *(documented on this page)*.
 However, if you are not concerned with protecting your data with SSL encryption, you can use the **Insecure** instructions below.

 <style>
 .filters .scope-button {